- POZENA

-Czech
+- Czech

-Czech language - facts and interesting facts
+Czech language - interesting facts

 The Czech language, the official language of the Czech Republic, belongs to the group of Slavic Western languages, as does the Polish language.
 Thanks to this, Polish people can see many similarities and curiosities in Czech.
 The common Slavic roots make it easier for Poles to learn Czech than to learn languages from other families.
-Therefore, it is worth taking a closer look at the Czech language, its history, grammar and specifics in order better to understand the culture and traditions of the Czech Republic.
+Therefore, it is worth taking a closer look at the Czech language, its history, grammar and specifics to better understand the culture and traditions of the Czech Republic.

-Czech is the official language of the Czech Republic.
+Czech, a part of POZENA's multilingual translation services, is the official language of the Czech Republic.
 It is recognized as the language of national minorities in Slovakia, Germany, Austria, Croatia and Poland.

 Czech belongs to the group of Slavic languages, specifically to the West Slavic subgroup.
 In the spoken version, this language has developed since the 10th century, and its oldest written credentials date back to the 13th century.
 In the late Middle Ages and at the beginning of the modern era, the Czech language experienced a period of flourishing (it had, among others, a great influence on the development of the Polish language).
 Jan Hus played a significant role in creating the standard of the Czech language, reforming spelling by introducing new diacritical characters (the Hussite alphabet consists of as many as 42 letters).
 In the 17th and 18th centuries, the Czech language stagnated and was superseded by the German language.
 The beginning of the 19th century was the period of the revival of the Czech language and the beginning of the formation of the modern literary language.
 Currently, regulatory issues are dealt with by the Institute of Czech Language.